-- We found 14 novel genes in ME/CFS (UK Biobank) and 73 in long COVID (Sano GOLD) - We have replicated between 77-94% of these genes in separate patient populations including the UK DecodeME and the US All of Us cohorts. - 7 of the 9 genes we found originally that overlapped between our ME/CFS and long COVID studies were reproduced in the All of Us dataset (the other 2 could not be tested).
-There is very good evidence now of some shared pathophysiology between these disease. - We've identified 9 safe generic drugs that we hope to prove may benefit patients in both diseases like the COVID-19 RECOVERY repurposing trial but with genetic evidence. - We found 9 genes we believe may act to resist the disease mechanism and protect people against the onset / progression of the diseases.
-These are a new class of drug targets that cannot be found using existing methodologies. - We're turning these insights into a new class of rapid, non-invasive diagnostic tests based on a buccal swab that will determine a patient's disease risk, and the mechanism/s underpinning their disease. - We are using this to enable differential triage across multiple post-viral syndromes and other indications with similar symptoms and help guide therapy selection. - We're running clinical trials in the US, recruiting 1,000 ME and long COVID patients to clinically validate these new diagnostic & therapeutic options.
+- We found 14 novel genes in ME/CFS and 73 in long COVID, many of which we also found in separate patient populations including the UK DecodeME and the US All of Us cohorts. - We've identified 9 safe generic drugs that we hope to prove may benefit patients in both diseases like the COVID-19 RECOVERY repurposing trial but with genetic evidence. - We found 9 genes we believe may protect against the onset / progression of the diseases. - We're turning these insights into a new class of rapid, non-invasive diagnostic tests. - We're running clinical trials in the US, recruiting 1,000 ME and long COVID patients to clinically validate these new diagnostic & therapeutic options.